Tristan Thompson Gets Exposed On Instagram After Influencer Yasmin Adelina, 17, Claims He Slid In Her DMs

 Adelina then shared more questions she received from her followers about the screenshot she shared in her Instagram Stories.
 One follower suggested the influencer share the post to Instagram blogs like The Shade Room.
 Adelina rejected the idea, stating that she wasn’t a “clout chaser.”

 Since news broke of Thompson allegedly cheating with Kardashian with her sister Kylie Jenner’s BFF Jordyn Woods in February, the basketball player has been seemingly unremorseful for his actions.
 According to Cosmopolitan magazine, he was seen on a date with a woman just days after the scandal began making headlines.
 The two were reportedly seen together at Carbone in New York City and Thompson posted and later deleted a photo of the mystery woman’s hand next to his dinner plate on his Instagram Stories.
-While the two were surrounded by his teammates in a group setting, they were spotted meet up at the restaurant and were there for hours.
+While the two were surrounded by his teammates in a group setting, they were spotted meeting up at the restaurant and were there for hours.
 Thompson has yet to address the scandal publicly besides tweeting “Fake News” back in February.

 Tristan Thompson Caught Sliding into a 17-Year-Old Girl’s DMs; She Reveals What The Conversation Was About (DMs-IG-Vids) https://t.co/hXWtlMvBsT pic.twitter.com/uLCh3dso7q